processing/p5.js-video/script.md

 One of the first things you might want to do is draw to the screen, so let's start with something simple: a circle. (cue)

 It doesn't have to be a circle, of course.
 It could be a square (cue) or a triangle (cue) or a flower (cue) or anything else, but we'll start with a circle (cue).
+The code for writing these elements (cue) is just like Processing but the language is JavaScript.

 p5 is a great tool for drawing in the browser, but these drawings don't have to be static.
 We can interact with them.
 Now when we click our circle (cue) it will change colors.
 Go ahead, try it!

 And since we're in the browser, we can create HTML elements and interact with them as well.
 So lets create a slider (cue) and as you move that slider back and forth, you can adjust the color of the circle.
+How was that slider created?
+With code as well (cue).
+Oh, how lovely and simple.

 # Flocking